johnpapa/react-book-repo/testing/testing.md

 ```
 As we can see it has created a test using `it` and have also created a component using `ReactDOM.render(<App />, div)`, followed by cleaning up after itself by calling `ReactDOM.unmount(div)`.
 We haven't really done any assertions at this point, we have just tried to create a component with no errors as the result, which is good to know though.

-How bout we try adding those add.js file and its corresponding test?
+How bout we try adding `add.js` file and its corresponding test?

-Let's first add add.js, like so:
+Let's first add `add.js`, like so:

 ```js
 // add.js

 function add(a,b) {
   return a + b;
 }